PREVIEW-Biden to host Australia and Britain to reveal details of submarine pact to counter China | Law-Order

 The agreement would have multiple stages with at least one U.S. submarine visiting Australian ports in the coming years and end in the late 2030s with a new class of submarines built with British designs and American technology, one of the officials said.
 Two of the officials said that after the annual port visits, the United States would forward deploy some submarines in Western Australia by around 2027.

-In the early 2030s, Australia would buy three Virginia class submarines and have the option to buy two more.
-China has condemned the effort by the Western allies, who are seeking to counter its military buildup, pressure on Taiwan and increasingly muscular deployments in the contested South China Sea.

-SHARING SENSITIVE TECHNOLOGY The officials did not elaborate on the planned new class of submarines, including where they would be built, but Australia's ambassador to Washington said last week there would be a "genuine trilateral solution" and the plan offers the prospect of jobs in all three countries.
+The officials did not elaborate on the planned new class of submarines, including where they would be built, but Australia's ambassador to Washington said last week there would be a "genuine trilateral solution" and the plan offers the prospect of jobs in all three countries.
+In lanching AUKUS, Australia abruptly abruptly cancelled a deal to buy conventional submarines from France, leading Paris to accuse its allies of betrayal.

+Sunak will travel to the United States after meeting French President Emmanuel Macron on Friday

+, an attempt to repair ties between the two countries.
+Britain, which left the European Union in 2020, says AUKUS will create new jobs in Britain and help boost its economy's low growth rate.

 Under the initial AUKUS deal announced in 2021, the United States and Britain agreed to provide Australia with the technology and capability to deploy nuclear-powered submarines.
 It will be the first time the United States has shared nuclear-propulsion technology since it did so with Britain in the 1950s.
 Currently no party to the nuclear Non-Proliferation Treaty other than the five countries the NPT recognizes as weapons states - the United States, Russia, China, Britain and France - has nuclear submarines.